JayCeeCreates/earlygame/README.md

 ## Features

-- Disabled the ability to get wood from punching trees
+- Disables the ability to get wood from punching trees
 - Proper tools are required to collect stone and wood
 - Chopping logs to make planks, and planks to sticks
 - Rocks and sticks are naturally generated around the world